bolin0812/Similarity_Learning_Clustering/README.md

     ├── README.md              <-- The top-level README for developers using this project.
     │
     │
-    ├── datasets               <-- Transactions dataset that contains Process and Activity.
+    ├── datasets               <-- One dataset contains  entities and related group_name.
     │
     │
     ├── requirements.txt       <-- The requirements file for reproducing the analysis environment.